suneelpatel/Statistics-for-Data-Science-using-R/README.md

                         =	9%
           So the "Probability of dangerous Fire when there is Smoke" is 9%

+# 9. Probability Distribution:

-# 9. Statistical Inference
+# 10. Statistical Inference

-# 10. Hypothesis Testing
+# 11. Hypothesis Testing

-# 11. Testing the Data
+# 12. Testing the Data

-# 12. Data Clustering
+# 13. Data Clustering

-# 13. Regression Modelling
+# 14. Regression Modelling